cajal/microns-nda-access/README.md

 # Prerequisites

-- ~117 GB of free disk space (around double that, ~222 GB, to load the image from the tar archive the first time)
+- More than 120 GB of free disk space (around double that, ~222 GB, to load the image from the tar archive the first time, and potentially up to that amount to query from the database)
 - [Docker](https://docs.docker.com/desktop/)
 - [docker-compose](https://docs.docker.com/compose/)